graphhopper/directions-api/docs-route-optimization.md

 You need to calculate travel times and distances on large (road) networks, you need to formalize your vehicle routing problem and to specify your manifold business constraints, you need fast and efficient algorithms and quite a significant amount of computational power.

- This is where <b>GraphHopper Tour Optimization</b> comes into play.
+ This is where <b>GraphHopper Route Optimization</b> comes into play.
 Just learn how to put your problem into our easy-to-understand json format, post it and <b>GraphHopper</b> will do the heavy work.
  To make it even easier for you, we provide you with the following clients.